MOQ, Sampling, and Lead Time: What to Expect from a Low MOQ Golf Apparel Factory in China

 • Faster lead time usually requires stock fabrics and fewer variables

-• Lower cost usually needs higher volume and tighter sampling control
+• Lower cost usually requires higher volume and tighter sampling control

 Triangle diagram explaining the trade-off between lower MOQ, faster lead time and lower cost in golf apparel manufacturing.

-If your brand also carries fishing apparel, you can often share performance fabric families across categories, improving stability for both MOQ and lead time.
+If your brand also carries fishing apparel, another practical advantage often shows up: performance fabric families can sometimes be shared across categories, improving stability for both MOQ planning and lead time control.

-6) A Simple Checklist to Keep Your Project on Track
+A Quick Checklist to Keep Your Project on Track

-Use this before you confirm sampling or place a PO:
+Before you confirm sampling or place a PO, run through this once:

-• Confirm the minimum order quantity basis (per style? per color? fabric minimum?)
+• Confirm the MOQ basis (per style, per color, or fabric minimums)

-• Decide whether you’re using stock fabrics or custom-prepped materials
+• Decide whether fabrics are stock-ready or custom-prepped

-• Provide production-ready artwork files and clear placement specs
+• Provide production-ready artwork files and placement specs

 • Define QC checkpoints before bulk (in-line + final)